muchimi/JoystickGremlinEx/README.md

 ### (m76T36)
 - Fix: resolved an issue with gated axis slider marker
+- Fix: resolved another issue with remap changes not updating action icons.
+- Change: prevent category dialog from editing or deleting the default category
 - Fix: map to simconnect: incorrect value repeater when using fixed value mode.
 - Fix: map to simconnect: set value by percentage does not always update